KaneLab/sunflower_optimal_flowering_time/README.md

 Put all input files in a directory that you make called `data/` in the root of the repository.
 The scripts will look for the data files in this directory.

 1. *sunflower_data_simple_v1.csv* Download this file from Ag Data Commons.
-Citation with doi.
+[Citation with doi.]

-2. *daymet_timeseries_cleaned.csv* You will need to run the climate scripts to generate this file, which contains climate from the daymet database.
+2. *daymet_timeseries_cleaned.csv* This is the climate data from Daymet.
+To get this file, run the make file in the scripts/climate directory.

 3. *grin_dayflow.csv* Download this data from  GRIN-Global at https://npgsweb.ars-grin.gov/gringlobal/descriptordetail?id=79038

 ### Run Scripts

 After downloading the above data, you can run the scripts in order.
+After running all scripts once, all intermediate files will be saved and each script may be run without running the others first.
 The data derived from these files and resulting figures will be saved in the corresponding folders.
 All output is already in the repository, so you can skip this step if you just want to look at the results.

+### Descriptions of scripts
+The description of each script, files it uses, and files it creates is in the word document "Script_Descriptions" in the scripts directory.

 ### List of figures and tables in manuscript
 Table 1. county/table_dpp.png
-Figure 1. county/ugly_map.png
+Figure 1. -- [map not made in R]
 Figure 2. county/state_r2_county_unadj.png
 Figure 3. county/climate_mult_full.png
 Figure 4. county/DPP_opt_clim.png